Today is an prime example of what a cloudy day with rain in the forecast can provide to 2 travelers who are determined to have a fabulous time.

 Shirley took a photo of me near a beautiful rock wall with moss on it.

-We passed this sign that had 2 ways to Stechelberg.
+We passed this sign that showed 2 ways to Stechelberg.
+That was typical of signposts in Switzerland.

-This beautiful waterfall that just seemed to be coming right out of the cliff.
+This beautiful waterfall seemed to be coming right out of the cliff.

 I love the red rock in this close-up of it.